yupferris/nvscene-presentation/README.md

        - And by "regular" I mean regular intervals
      - How might we represent a video?
        - Obvious answer: Sequence of raw images

- - Chronological order of events:
-   - Tried SNES dev at 15, couldn't do it
-   - Did some C64 stuff, that was better
-   - Back to SNES, not much progress
-   - Kickassembler
-   - Tried Atari VCS, made a custom sound driver, a few FX, but music sucked
-   - Laptop stolen, tried Gameboy dev
-   - Kickassembler too slow, custom assembler
-   - Demon Blood
-   - Revamped assembler
-   - Started hand-coding FX for a demo
-     - Scrollers etc
-     - Mode7 rotozoomer
-     - Lots more ideas, but the workflow sucked
-   - Started designing awesome super snes tool
-     - Emulated video hardware
-     - Auto resource- and VRAM-management
-       - Try to find old sketch?
-   - SNES tracker
-   - Nu
-     - Cramped for time
-     - Video
-     - Typical demo workflow (GL, rocket)
-     - Elix was born
-   - Got bit by the functional bug
-   - Smash It

 ## Additional gif links